-- Cells, Molecules and Genes 1 or CMG1 (7 CFU): It is a written exam divided into two parts.
-The first one focuses on cytology, with ten ‘true or false’ blocks.
-On the other hand, the second part is a multiple-choice test dealing with biology and molecular biology.
+- Cells, Molecules and Genes 1 or CMG1 (6 CFU): It is a written multiple-choice exam dealing with biology and molecular biology.
 Students can choose to take an oral exam if, in the end, they want to try and change their final score (be careful, though: it may not always be better).

 Please note that some exam structures may change because of COVID.

 The schedule can highly vary.
 It is not rare to have days from 8.30 am to 5.30 pm, with an hour lunch break, but there are also less challenging days, going from 8.30 to either 12.30 am or 3.30 pm.
 For further information, the timetable for all years is available here.

 Pros and cons of the IMS